HKA-web/Backend.Erp/README.md

 -   PHP 8.2 or higher
 -   Composer
 -   Laravel 12.x
--   MySQL or any other supported database
+-   PgSQL or any other supported database
--

 ### Installation

 1. **Clone the repository:**